jayaemekar/systemdesign/docs/DesigningFacebookNewsfeed.md

   </kbd>
 </p>

-## 6. High Level System Design
+### High Level System Design
 At a high level this problem can be divided into two parts:

+**Feed generation:**

-**Feed generation:** Newsfeed is generated from the posts (or feed items) of users and entities (pages and groups) that a user follows.
-So, whenever our system receives a request to generate the feed for a user (say Jane), we will perform the following steps:
+The posts (or feed items) of persons and entities (pages and groups) that a user follows are used to create the newsfeed.
+So, whenever our system receives a request to build a feed for a certain user (let's say Jane), we'll do the following:

-1. Retrieve IDs of all users and entities that Jane follows.
+1. Get the IDs of all the users and entities Jane is following.
-2. Retrieve latest, most popular and relevant posts for those IDs.
-These are the potential posts that we can show in Jane’s newsfeed.
+2. For those IDs, get the most recent, popular, and relevant posts.
+These are the possible posts to display on Jane's newsfeed.
-3. Rank these posts based on the relevance to Jane.
-This represents Jane’s current feed.
+3. Determine the importance of these jobs to Jane.
+This is Jane's most recent feed.
-4. Store this feed in the cache and return top posts (say 20) to be rendered on Jane’s feed.
+4. Save this feed in the cache and present the top posts (say 20) on Jane's feed.
-5. On the front-end, when Jane reaches the end of her current feed, she can fetch the next 20 posts from the server and so on.
+5. When Jane reaches the end of her current feed, she can use the front-end to fetch the following 20 posts from the server, and so on.

-One thing to notice here is that we generated the feed once and stored it in the cache.
-What about new incoming posts from people that Jane follows?
-If Jane is online, we should have a mechanism to rank and add those new posts to her feed.
-We can periodically (say every five minutes) perform the above steps to rank and add the newer posts to her feed.
-Jane can then be notified that there are newer items in her feed that she can fetch.
+It's worth noting that we just generated the feed once and saved it in the cache.
+What about fresh posts from Jane's friends and followers?
+We should be able to rate and add those new posts to Jane's feed if she is online.
+We can repeat the above processes every five minutes or so to rate and add the latest posts to her feed.
+Jane can then be notified when newer items in her feed become available for her to fetch.

+**Feed publishing:**

-**Feed publishing:** Whenever Jane loads her newsfeed page, she has to request and pull feed items from the server.
-When she reaches the end of her current feed, she can pull more data from the server.
-For newer items either the server can notify Jane and then she can pull, or the server can push, these new posts.
-We will discuss these options in detail later.
+Jane must request and pull feed articles from the server every time she loads her newsfeed page.
+She can pull new data from the server when she reaches the end of her current stream.
+For newer things, the server can either notify Jane, who can then pull or push these new posts, or the server can notify Jane, who can then pull or push these new posts.
+We'll go through these alternatives in further detail later.

-At a high level, we will need following components in our Newsfeed service:
+Our Newsfeed service will require the following components at a high level:

-- **1. Web servers:** To maintain a connection with the user.
-This connection will be used to transfer data between the user and the server.
+- **1. Web servers:** Maintaining the user's connection.
+Data will be transferred between the user and the server over this connection.
-- **2. Application server:** To execute the workflows of storing new posts in the database servers.
-We will also need some application servers to retrieve and to push the newsfeed to the end user.
+- **2. Application server:** To carry out workflows for saving new postings in database servers.
+To retrieve and push the newsfeed to the end user, we'll also need some application servers.
 - **3. Metadata database and cache:** To store the metadata about Users, Pages, and Groups.
 - **4. Posts database and cache:** To store metadata about posts and their contents.
 - **5. Video and photo storage, and cache:** Blob storage, to store all the media included in the posts.
-- **6. Newsfeed generation service:** To gather and rank all the relevant posts for a user to generate newsfeed and store in the cache.
-This service will also receive live updates and will add these newer feed items to any user’s timeline.
+- **6. Newsfeed generation service:** To gather and rank all relevant posts for a user's newsfeed generation and cache storage.
+This service will also receive real-time updates, and these updated feed items will be added to any user's timeline.
-- **7. Feed notification service:** To notify the user that there are newer items available for their newsfeed.
+- **7. Feed notification service:** To alert the user that newer items have been added to their newsfeed.
-Following is the high-level architecture diagram of our system.
-User B and C are following User A.
+Our system's high-level architecture diagram is shown below.
+User A is being followed by User B and C.

 <p align="center">